pdjr-signalk/pdjr-skplugin-devantech/README.md

 **pdjr-skplugin-devantech** implements an interface for Devantech DS series Ethernet relay devices.
-Each model in the DS range provides a mix of general purpose I/O and relay output channels.
+Each model in the DS range provides a mix of general purpose I/O and relay output channels: the number of each type varies from model to model.
-The I/O channels can be configured as digital (switch) inputs or ADC inputs, but the current version of this plugin only supports switch input use.
+On some devices I/O channels can be configured as digital (switch) inputs or ADC inputs, but the current version of this plugin only supports switch input use.

-A DS module is identified by its IP address and the plugin presents a DS device through a Signal K switchbank called '*address*' where *address* defaults to a 12 digit decimal represention the module's IP address.
+A DS module is identified in the plugin by its IP address but it can be represented in Signal K as a switchbank called after this address or by any unique user-configured name.

 The plugin listens on a specified TCP port for status reports from configured DS devices and uses the received data to update Signal K